bentunaru/spy-etf-news-agent/README.md

    - **Support Vector Regression**: Robust model that performs well with complex data

 2. **How to Use**:
+   - Select your desired ETF (SPY or QQQ) from the sidebar
    - Select a historical data period from the sidebar
    - Check the "Show price predictions" option below the historical chart
    - Choose your preferred prediction model